 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective ALK2 and ALK1 inhibitor (IC50 values are 32 and 46 nM, respectively); displays >200 fold selectivity over ALK3 and ALK6 and >400 fold selectivity over VEGF2.
+ML 347 is a potent and selective ALK2 and ALK1 inhibitor (IC50 values are 32 and 46 nM, respectively); displays >200 fold selectivity over ALK3 and ALK6 and >400 fold selectivity over VEGF2.
 Exhibits no activity at ALK4, ALK5 or in a panel of related kinases.
 Inhibits BMP4 signaling in a functional assay (IC50 = 152 nM).

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for ML 347